MicrosoftDocs/customer-insights/ci-docs/audience-insights/segment-builder.md

    > - If the attribute you want to project is more than one hop away from the *Customer* entity, as defined by the relationship, that attribute should be used in every rule of the segment query you are building.
    > - If the attribute you want to project is just one hop away from the *Customer* entity, that attribute doesn't need to be present in every rule of the segment query you are building.
    > - **Projected attributes** are factored in when using set operators.
-   > - For segments based on business accounts, details of one or more contacts of each account needs to be included in the segment to allow that segment to be activated or exported to destinations that require contact information.

 1. Before you save and run the segment, Select **Edit details** next to the segment name.
 Provide a name for your segment and update the suggested **Output entity name** for the segment.
 You can also add a description to the segment.